strauss/maze/mazegame-server-ktor/doc/protocol.md

 With the text messages, Clients are also allowed to send INFO commands.
 The server is allowed to limit the size and frequency.
 However, the server only "understands" commands with the text message info codes.

+Also, the speed change notification is an extension to the original protocol.

 ## Handshake